Nishida-Lab/grasp_planning/README.md

 ### How to delete NaN data

-These two files contain the information of `Grasping Rectangle`.
+These two files contain the information of the `Grasping Rectangle`.
 They contain 4 lines for each rectangle.
 Each line contains the x and y coordinate of a vertex of that rectangle separated by a space.
-So when you delete NaN data, you need to delete 4 lines to maintain the structure of rectangles.
-You can modify the files by copying contents below.
+So when you want to delete NaN data, you need to delete 4 lines to maintain the structure of rectangles.
+You can modify the files by copying the contents below.

 __pcd0132cpos.txt__